 Fat biking is a fun alternative way to explore our winter trails at the Cross Country Ski Center.
 We welcome fat biking on designated trails when conditions allow.
 A daily fat bike ticket or fat bike season pass is required to access the trail system.
+Always check the grooming report to check if fat biking is permitted each day.

-What is Fat Biking?
+What Is Fat Biking?

 Fat bikes offer a fun alternative way to explore the trails.
 Fat bikes are just like a regular mountain bike with extra fat tires which are specially designed to travel on snow or sand.
 We offer machine groomed and snowmobile packed trails for fat biking and offer fat bikes for rent (subject to conditions and availability).
 We recommend wearing a helmet at all times during fat bike riding, as well as wearing appropriate winter gear.

-Fat Bike Tickets and Season Passes:
+Fat Bike Tickets and Season Passes

 - A daily fat bike ticket or fat bike season pass is required to ride the trail at the Cross Country Center.